ruiyan1995/Group-Activity-Recognition/README.md

 # Participation-Contributed Temporal Dynamic Model for Group Activity Recognition.

 This repository includes the code of PCTDM and some baselines such as HDTM[1], Wang[2], impelemented by Pytorch.
 We give a general DMS code framework for Group Activity Recognition task.
-You can apply new model or new dataset into this framework easily!
+You can apply new model or dataset into this framework easily!
 In 2019, I will clear up the code again!
 For further information about me, you can go to my [homepage](https://ruiyan1995.github.io/).

 ## The general piplines of GAR